f3-factory/F3com-data/base/main.md

 $f3->exists('POST.submit');
 ```

 The exists function also checks the Cache backend storage, if the key was not found in the hive.
+If the key was found in cache, it returns `array($timestamp,$ttl)`.

 <div class="alert alert-info"><strong>Notice:</strong> If you check the existence of a SESSION key, the session get started automatically.</div>